Bhoom: Demographics

 In the 2001 Indian census, Bhum Tahsil had a population of 116,894, with 60,620 (51.9%) males and 56,274 (48.1%) females, for a gender ratio of 928 females per thousand males.

 In the 2011 census, Bhum Tahsil had 137,217 inhabitants and a gender ratio of 905 females per thousand males.
 The tahsil was 86.4% rural.
 The literacy rate in 2011 was 73.08% overall in Bhum Tahsil, with a rate of 82.86% for males and 62.45% for females.
-In 2011 in Bhum Tahsil, 11.5% of the population was 0 to 6 years of age.
+In 2011, 11.5% of the population of Bhum Tahsil was 0 to 6 years of age.

-In Bhoom City, since 21/07/2000 Hi-Infotech Computer Education Statred Computer Education—till today, there are approximately 10,000 students and employees who have successfully completed the Computer Course.
+In Bhoom City, since 21/07/2000 Hi-Infotech Computer Education Started Computer Education—till today, there are approximately 10,000 students and employees who have successfully completed the Computer Course.

 Bhoom is divided into two areas, Kasba and Peth by the Banganga River.
 Kasba is the more traditional village type area with most of the people involved in farming.
 Peth is more cosmopolitan where people of various professions live together.
 At the end of the 20th century and the beginning of the 21st, Bhoom added more white collar jobs due to the educated peoples and new colonies near the college.
 Banganga and Ramganga dams provide water for drinking.

+Bhoom has decent educational institutes.
+S P college has been catering to students from Bhoom and nearby villages for almost 5 decades.
+Dr S N Singh, a founder and first principal of this educational institute has worked hard with several members to establish this educational institute.